 At the exhibition you’ll meet the jazz chick, the mother, the editor of children’s books and the creator of public opinion Astrid Lindgren.
 “The whole world´s Astrid Lindgren” takes you from her upbringing here on Näs to her life as an acclaimed and world-famous author.

 The gardens at Astrid Lindgren’s Näs are open gardens – a place of culture, conversation, fun, debate, play, seriousness and humour.
 The green settings have grown out of themes that were important to Astrid Lindgren throughout her authorship, themes such as, for example, freedom, courage, melancholy and joy of life.
 In the gardens you can also take part in the storytelling loop “A spirit set rocking” which gives a picture of how the place links to her life, stories, thoughts and values.

-Astrid Lindgren (1907-2002) is Sweden’s best-loved and best-known author.
+Astrid Lindgren (1907-2002) is one of Sweden’s most beloved and best-known authors.
 Her work gives pleasure and comfort to children and adults around the world.
 Her authorship defies all boundaries – age, geographic, political and ethnic!